wangyifan349/CipherNoteVault/README.md

 # 🔐 CipherNote Vault

 **CipherNote Vault** is a local encrypted password manager and secure notes app built with Python and PyQt6.
 It is designed for people who want an offline vault for passwords and important daily notes without depending on a cloud service.
-Project author: **Wang Yifan**.
-GitHub: <https://github.com/wangyifan349/>.

 ## ✨ What it does